AndrewJackson2020/resume/resume/resume_yangfei.typ

 )

 #resume-item[
-  - Reviewed product setup, assortment, and replenishment issues directly with about 600 stores for a \$27.5 M business
+- Reviewed product setup, assortment, and replenishment issues directly with about 600 stores for a \$27.5M business
 - Updated and maintained accurate weekly ad hoc reports and data to track progress of in stocks, flow of product, and  receipts
 - Forecasted monthly units to purchase with vendor using demand analysis of sales history, product opportunities and  seasonal cycles that validates profitable sale turns per season
 - Adhered to tight timelines for on-time execution of seasonal product launches by planning for lead-time and type of  supply flow
 ]

 = Education